Dreamscapes/skipper-better-s3/README.md

 ## Why better?

 Have you ever tried to upload a file and make it publicly readable using the official skipper-s3 adapter?
 Well you cannot do that, there's just no support for such things.
-What was even worse, the official adapter kept calculating incorrect md5 hashes of the uploaded files which lead to all kinds of errors when I started verifying the uploaded files' integrity.

 Also, the official adapter's codebase seems to be really complicated, at least to me :smile:, which in long term might discourage potential contributions.

+And, as a nice bonus, this adapter comes bundled with some extra functionality to work with your S3 objects.

 ## Installation